BraydenReklaw/startup/notes.md

 script src="index.js" inside a script tag button onclick="sayHello()"   runs the javascript function on click
 === for equality (***not ==***)
 in the developemental tools, f12 open, f8 step over, f10 step into
+'0' == 0 is true (typecasting).
+'0' === 0 is false (str =/= int)
+pay attention to the arrow functions pages (lambdas)
+closure - calling a constructor on a function, returning a function with pre-specified parameters and scope
+use let to define variables